College of Social Sciences, UH Mānoa

 • Interest in public service

 The Hawaiʻi Governor’s Office Internship Program provides UH Mānoa students with the rare opportunity to work at the top level of state government under the direction of office staff members.
-Interns will be assigned tasks in the areas of communications, operations or policy, and will take on an array of tasks, including policy and legislative research, note-taking at meetings and hearings, constituent relations, and event coordination.
-Interns will work an average of 20 hours per week while earning 6 academic credits to maintain full-time status.
+Interns will be assigned tasks in the areas of communications, operations, or policy and will take on an array of tasks, including policy and legislative research, note-taking at meetings and hearings, constituent relations, and event coordination.
+Interns will work an average of 20 hours per week while earning 6 program credits.

 Hawaiʻi Lieutenant Governor’s Office Internship Program

 The Hawaiʻi Lieutenant Governor’s Office Internship Program provides UH Mānoa students with the rare opportunity to work at the top level of state government.
 Interns will be involved in all aspects of the office, including policy and legislative research, constituent correspondence, consular and name change processing, note-taking at meetings, and event organizing.
-They will have the chance to work with the Lieutenant Governor and his staff.
-Interns will work an average of 20 hours per week while earning 6 academic credits to maintain full-time status.
+They will be able to work with the Lieutenant Governor and their staff.
+Interns will work an average of 20 hours per week while earning 6 program credits.

 The Hawaiʻi State Legislature Internship Program provides UH Mānoa students with the rare opportunity to work with legislators in both the state House of Representatives and state Senate.
-Interns will be involved in an experiential learning process that provides insight into elective politics, and the opportunity to observe first-hand the dynamics of legislative decision-making.
-Interns will work an average of 20 hours per week while earning 6 academic credits to maintain full-time status.
+Interns will be involved in an experiential learning process that provides insight into elective politics and the opportunity to observe first-hand the dynamics of legislative decision-making.
+Interns will work an average of 20 hours per week while earning 6 program credits.

 Hawaiʻi Judicial Internship Program

 The Hawaiʻi Judicial Internship Program provides UH Mānoa students with the rare opportunity to work within the judicial system for a semester.
 Intern efforts will span both the Prosecuting Attorney’s and Public Defender’s offices, offering a broad first-hand learning experience in criminal law, from arrest through conviction and parole.
-Interns will work an average of 20 hours per week while earning 6 academic credits to maintain full-time status.
+Students with an interest or educational background in criminal law and intentions to apply to law school are especially competitive.
+Interns will work an average of 20 hours per week while earning 6 program credits.

 What the Internships Offer

-• Funding to cover cost of attendance for the semester of the internship (based on resident tuition).
-A scholarship will be added to the student’s overall financial aid package.
+• Funding to cover the cost of program credits for the semester of the internship (based on resident tuition).

 • An engaging learning opportunity that bridges classroom academics and the professional world.